 Do I need to give my tenant a certificate?

-You are required under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 to give a copy of the EICR to your tenants before their tenancy commences.
+You are required under the Electrical Standards in the Private Rented Sector (England) Regulations 2020 to give a copy of the Electrical safety report to your tenants before their tenancy begins.

 If your tenant or the local authority requests a copy of the EICR in writing.
 In that case, you must also provide them with the certificate within 28 days.

 Private Landlords who do not comply could face financial penalties for non-compliance.

 I have an electrical certificate already; do I need to get a new one?

 However, according to MHCLG, members should watch out for news regarding this issue.
 Sign-up for our free newsletter.